autorope/donkeydocs/docs/guide/robot_sbc/setup_jetson_nano.md

 sudo apt-get autoremove
 ```

-And add a 6GB swap file:
+And add a 6GB swap file.
+Note, if you intend to run from an SSD, perform the swap file setup only after booting from the SSD:

 ```bash
 git clone https://github.com/JetsonHacksNano/installSwapfile